IntentSoftware/docs/articles/howtos/make-template-decorator-ready.md

 Locate the `MyCompany.MyModule` and click on the `Reinstall` button located on the right-side panel.

-When you click on the Code Generation run, you should not expect any new files from being generated, since the change we made doesn't have any decorators yet.
+When you click on the Code Generation run, there will be one change that it will attempt to make which is an empty line.
+This is ok.
+Just proceed to apply.

 This concludes this How-to.
 If you need to create a Decorator for this Template, please follow the How-to located [here](xref:CreateNewDecorator).